 I’m not an activist at the moment, although it’s been on my mind lately.

 The main thing holding me back is not knowing what actually works.
+Is it actually hurting the meat industry?

 The Cube of Truth is very popular, is done worldwide, and it’s simple to participate in, so it’s the first place that I (and maybe you) started looking at.